berenger-eu/tbfmm/README.md

 TBFMM should work on Linux and Mac OS, but has not been tested on Windows.
 SPETABARU needs GNU g++ version 8 or above.
+Intel compiler (icpc) can be used to compile the code, however, its OpenMP library is currently not compatible with TBFMM (tested on version `19.0.4.243`).

 ## Dependency list